 If you are fond of popular traditions, folk events, and picturesque traditional markets, we recommend visiting the characteristic so-called Oh Bej Oh Bej local fair.
 As a matter of fact, it is one of the oldest festivals in the town, whose origins date back to 1288.
 The name of this event derives from the exclamation of astonishment and happiness used by children at the sight of sweet delicacies.
 So, in the late Middle Ages, a festival was held to celebrate the patron saint of Milan, similar to the current one, in the area overlooking the ancient Cathedral of St. Maria Maggiore.

 Previously, stalls were set up in the streets adjoining the early Christian Basilica of Saint Ambrose, built in the Lombard Romanesque style.
-Then, they changed location and were transferred next to the magnificent Sforza Castle, one of Milan's most emblematic monuments of the city.
+Then, they changed location and were transferred next to the magnificent Sforza Castle, one of Milan's most emblematic monuments and one of Lombardy’s best castles.
 The first thing to remember is that the roots of the fair date back to 1510.
 This was the epoch when Giannetto Castiglione, Grand Master of the Knightly Order of Saints Maurice and Lazarus, arrived in the city.
 He was designated by Pope Pius IV to revive the faith of Ambrosian citizens in the saints.

 From this moment on, the Oh Bej Oh Bej fair began to be planned, with stalls full of toys, clothes, and culinary specialities in view of the feast of Saint Ambrose.
 The typical chestnut cake, mostarda and 'firon', special chestnut delicacies smoked through baking and flavoured with white wine, were very appreciated dishes.
 This speciality was tucked into traditional long strings, to be offered to customers.

-Here you can find all kinds of products from which you can take inspiration for Christmas gifts: from antiques to handicrafts to food and wine.
-Furthermore, you can also taste some delicious roast chestnuts accompanied by an energizing mulled wine.
+It’s among the best Christmas markets in Lombardy, where you can find all kinds of products and take inspiration for Christmas gifts: from antiques to handicrafts to food and wine.
+Furthermore, you can taste some delicious roast chestnuts accompanied by an energizing mulled wine.

 The Golden Ambrogino award